EthamQ/doodle_clone_2018/server/README.md

 router.post('/event/update/:creatorUUID', logic.updateDoodleEvent);
 6. Add one or multiple dates to an event if you are the creator router.post('/date/add/:creatorUUID', dateLogic.addDatesToExistingEvent);
+7. Update dates of an event if you are the creator router.post('/date/add/:creatorUUID', dateLogic.addDatesToExistingEvent);

 ##############################################
 1. Creating a new loodle event